wrlannen/flash-learn/README.md

 ### `POST /api/generate-cards`

-Generates flashcards for a given topic using OpenAI's GPT-4.
+Generates flashcards for a given topic using OpenAI's API.

 **Request Body:**
 ```json